chokosabe/sains/README.md

 checkout the code and cd to the code directory

-install virtualenv
+Install virtualenv
+'''bash
 pip3 install virtualenv
+'''

 Set up the virtual environment using the provided requirements.txt file

+'''bash
 $ virtualenv env -p python3
+'''

 Prep the ENV
+'''bash
-$ source env/bin/activate
+source env/bin/activate

-Run all tests
+'''

+Start the program
+'''bash
 $ pytest --verbose
+'''